-How does a transition to retirement pension work?
+How does a Transition to retirement account work?

-If you have reached your preservation age (generally age 55, but moving up to age 60 for those born after 30 June 1964), a transition to retirement pension can allow you to take a pension even though you have not retired.
+If you have reached your preservation age (generally age 561, but moving up to age 60 for those born after 30 June 1964), a Transition to retirement account can allow you to take an income even though you have not retired.